beingofexistence13/dx/readme.md

 <details>
   <summary>Databses</summary>
-  French: Bonjour, here is the information in a table format:
+  French = Bonjour, here is the information in a table format:

   | List | Database |
   | --- | -------- |